asaba96/system_stats/README.md

 Tested with ROS Melodic 18.04

+See branch `galactic` for the ROS2 version, that has been tested in 20.04 with python3.

 Only dendency is psutil which can be installed with `pip install psutil`

 To launch, run `roslaunch system_stats system_monitor.launch`